8.10 Children who Harm Other Children

 Bullying may involve an allegation of crime (assault, theft, harassment) and this must be reported to the police at the earliest opportunity.

 Schools are required to have policies to combat bullying and in the first instance cases should be dealt with under such policies.
-The Government's guidance for schools on tackling bullying, Safe to learn, is available on the Department for Education website
+The Government's guidance for schools on tackling bullying, Safe to learn, is available on the Department for Education website.
+The Department for Education has also published a report outlining anti-bullying tactics employed by schools - Approaches to preventing and tackling bullying.

 For information about tackling bullying in other settings, please see the Safe from Bullying suite of guidance on the Department for Education website.